zhonghan721/tp/docs/DeveloperGuide.md

 The `Model` component,

 * stores the address book data i.e., all `Customer` objects.
 (See the [ReadOnlyBook Model](#ReadOnlyBook-Model) section below for more details)
 * stores the delivery book data i.e., all `Delivery` objects.
 (See the [ReadOnlyBook Model](#ReadOnlyBook-Model) section below for more details)
-* stores the currently filtered `Customer` objects (e.g., results of a search query) as a separate _filteredCustomers_ list.
+* stores the currently filtered `Customer` objects (See the [Customer Model](#customer-model)) as a separate _filteredCustomers_ list. (e.g., results of a `customer list` command)
-* stores the currently filtered `Delivery` objects (e.g., results of a status filter query) as a separate _filteredDeliveries_ list.
+* stores the currently filtered `Delivery` objects (See the [Delivery Model](#delivery-model)) as a separate _filteredDeliveries_ list. (e.g., results of a `delivery list --status COMPLETED` command)
+* stores the currently sorted `Delivery` objects as a separate _sortedDeliveries_ list. (eg., results of a `delivery list --sort ASC` command)
+* stores a `User` object that represents the logged-in user's data (See the [User Model](#user-model)).
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
-* stores the currently sorted `Delivery` objects (e.g., results of a sort query) as a separate _sortedDeliveries_ list
-* stores an unmodifiable `ObservableList<ListItem>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* stores an unmodifiable `ObservableList<ListItem>` that exposes the `Customer` or `Delivery`  details that is shown on the UI list panel that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

 #### ReadOnlyBook Model